6RD not working in latest snapshots

 Keep up the good work.

-#6 Updated by Captain Haddock about 6 years ago
+#6 Updated by Captain Haddock over 6 years ago

 This was seen in log after reboot: